-In August of 2015, MMI established the Center for Leadership and Career Development.
-The Center is unique within the Alabama Community College System.
-The pillars of the Center include character education, leadership education, physical fitness and wellness, and career development.
-Each Spring, MMI hosts the Capstone Leadership Symposium, the culminating leadership education event each year for the entire Corps of Cadets.
-The Symposium is a day-and-a-half long event that includes seminars, panel discussions, a women’s leadership forum, and a keynote speaker.
+In addition to scheduled activities throughout the school year, each spring, the Center for Leadership hosts the Capstone Leadership Symposium, the culminating leadership education event each year for the entire Corps of Cadets.
+The Symposium is a day-and-a-half long event that includes seminars, panel discussions, and a keynote speaker.